henroben/bat-and-ball-react/readme.md

-# React v15 / Redux Boilerplate
+# Bat and Ball - React / Redux

-React v15 boilerplate with Redux, Redux-Thunk, React Router with Bootstrap3 & Font Awesome.
+Experiments with using canvas with React / Redux

 ### Development Mode ###